mochang2/info-sec/info-sec-project/01-common-setup/README.md

 ### 5. Change database to MySQL
 If you followed these steps, db.sqlite3 would be added automately.
 SQLite is a relatively lightweight database used by applications, not servers.
 I will delete db.sqlite3 and change to MySQL.
 Delete db.sqlite3.
 As there are no important data now, it would be okay.
 Then download MySQL from here: [MySQL Download](https://www.mysql.com/).
-Create a new database in MySQL, used to store users and posts like this:
+Create a new database in MySQL with 'create database db_name', used to store users and posts like:
 ![mysql new database](https://user-images.githubusercontent.com/63287638/120312660-fb217180-c313-11eb-87f3-9acc49323f58.png)
 </br>
 </br>